-The list of spring hair trends is vast and varied, but balayage hair color has quickly become one of the ultimate transformative coloring techniques.
+The list of spring hair trends is vast and varied, but balayage hair color has quickly become one of the ultimate effective coloring techniques.
 Considered a “step-sister” of ombre, balayage provides an au naturel, sun-kissed look that might just be mistaken for post-vacation hair.

 The word balayage is French for, “to sweep or to paint,” which is a perfect explanation of the technique your stylist will use.
 If you’re unfamiliar with balayage and considering chasing this trend, here’s everything you need to know!